rmgibbo/wetfe/docs/glossary.md

 fatigue, ftg
 : Represents the temporary loss of soul chips Ⓢ due to extreme exertion of physical and mental faculties.
 Accumulates during the stressful events that occur between peaceful periods of adventuring.
 Automatically restored after each sound rest.

-fatigue stack
+fatigue deque
-: The stack of soul chips Ⓢ and trauma chips Ⓣ that represents exhausted lifeforce and long-term maladies.
-The chips of this stack persist in between encounters, and require specific conditions to cure: the soul chips are generally restored by enjoying a sound rest; and the trauma chips must be explicitly cured by specialized means.
+: The deque of soul chips Ⓢ and trauma chips Ⓣ that represents exhausted lifeforce and long-term maladies.
+The chips of this deque persist in between encounters, and require specific conditions to cure: the soul chips are generally restored by enjoying a sound rest; and the trauma chips must be explicitly cured by specialized means.

 feat, Ғ
 : An action accomplished by winning a contest, or overcoming a challenge.
 Feats are meant to be a flexible and extensible mechanic in the game, that cover anything characters may try to accomplish in a given situation, including combat, social, and environmental encounters.
-There are four types of feats that may be utilized at any time: 1) Feats of Strength & Endurance, which are governed by constitution; 2) Feats of Skill & Precision, which are governed by dexterity; 3) Feats of Perception & Logic, which are governed by intelligence; and 4) Feats of Charisma & Courage, which are governed by willpower.
+There are four types of feats that may be utilized at any time: 1) feats of strength & endurance, which are governed by constitution; 2) feats of subtlety & finesse, which are governed by dexterity; 3) feats of perception & logic, which are governed by intelligence; and 4) feats of charisma & courage, which are governed by willpower.

-Feats of Strength & Endurance, Ғ:CON
+feats of strength & endurance, Ғ:CON
 : A character’s attempt to win a contest, or overcome a challenge using their strength and endurance.
 For example, a character may attempt to pin an opponent by grappling them.
 The character would roll a CON check, as would their opponent.
 Overrolls result in ℜ = 0.
 The character wins the contest if and only if their result is higher than their opponent’s.
 [TODO: Give one example of an F:CON challenge.]

-Feats of Skill & Precision, Ғ:DEX
+feats of subtlety & finesse, Ғ:DEX
 : A character’s attempt to win a contest, or overcome a challenge using their skill and precision.
 For example, a character may attempt to pickpocket another being.
 The character would roll a DEX check, while their opponent would roll an INT check to test their perception of the theft.
 Overrolls result in ℜ = 0.
 The character wins the contest if and only if their result is higher than their opponent’s.
 [TODO: Give one example of an F:DEX challenge.]

-Feats of Perception & Logic, Ғ:INT
+feats of perception & logic, Ғ:INT
 : A character’s attempt to win a contest, or overcome a challenge using their perception and logic.
 For example, a character may to eavesdrop on a conversation that is rich in jargon, or even held in a foreign tongue that the character has but studied academically.
 The character would roll an INT check, while the GM would roll a state check against a set challenge score.
 Overrolls result in ℜ = 0.
 The character wins the challenge if and only if their result is higher than their opponent’s.
 [TODO: Give one example of an F:INT contest.]

-Feats of Charisma & Courage, Ғ:WIL
+feats of charisma & courage, Ғ:WIL
 : A character’s attempt to win a contest, or overcome a challenge using their charisma and courage.
 For example, a character may attempt to intimidate another being.
 The character would roll a WIL check, while their opponent would also roll a WIL check to test their mettle against the intimidation.
 Overrolls result in ℜ = 0.
 The character wins the contest if and only if their result is higher than their opponent’s.
 [TODO: Give one example of an F:WIL challenge.]

 font
 : Vessels of untapped energy that can be found on equipment.
 Powerful beings may use part of their soul to innervate a font, thereby tapping into its energy and harnessing its effects.

 healing, heal
-: The process of restoring damaged soul chips (Ⓢ in the damage stack) to the health stack.
-Healing affects the chips of the damage stack point-per-chip, from the top down, and according to their type.
-Affliction chips Ⓐ simply pop, whereas soul chips pop and queue into the health stack.
+: The process of restoring damaged soul chips (Ⓢ in the damage deque) to the health deque.
+Healing affects the chips of the damage deque point-per-chip, from the top down, and according to their type.
+Affliction chips Ⓐ simply pop, whereas soul chips pop and queue into the health deque.

-health stack
+health deque
-: The stack of soul chips Ⓢ and power chips Ⓟ that represents healthy or empowered lifeforce.
-Generally, characters begin every encounter with all of their soul chips in this stack, and may temporarily accumulate one or more power chips above them.
+: The deque of soul chips Ⓢ and power chips Ⓟ that represents healthy or empowered lifeforce.
+Generally, characters begin every encounter with all of their soul chips in this deque, and may temporarily accumulate one or more power chips above them.

 innervated
 : The state of a font that has been tapped by a being, using the energy of its soul.